 I. God Expects a Response

-- Every baby starts life as a little savage.
-He is completely selfish and self-centered.
-He wants what he wants, when he wants it – deny him these wants, and he seethes with rage and aggressiveness, which would be murderous, were he not so helpless.
-He has no morals, no knowledge, and no skills.
-This means that all children, not just certain children, are born delinquent.
-If permitted to continue in the self-centered world of his infancy, given free rein to his impulsive actions to satisfy his wants, every child would grow up to be a criminal, a thief, a killer, and a rapist.
+So let me just read it again.
+It starts this way: “Every baby starts life as a little savage.”
+I love that accurate statement.
+“Every baby starts life as a little savage.
+He is completely selfish and self-centered and we all know this is true.
+He wants what he wants when he wants it.
+Deny him his wants and he seethes with rage and aggressiveness which would be murderous were he not so helpless.
+He has no morals, no knowledge and no skills.
+This means that all children, not just certain children, but all children, are born delinquent.
+If permitted to continue in the self-centered world of his infancy, given free rein to his impulsive actions to satisfy his wants, every child would grow up a criminal, a thief, a killer, a rapist.”

 B. If Jehovah is God, then serve Him